arsh-singh05/Adjacency-Matrix/README.md

 # Output: Vertex 0 has neighbors [1, 2]
 ```
-Question:
-Display a sub-tree at a given vertex of a given rooted tree, when the graph is represented using an adjacency matrix.
-Also compute the height of the trees.

 If you have any suggestions or improvements for the implementations in this repository, feel free to create a pull request or open an issue.
 Contributions are welcome!